dataspacedatalife/connector/README.md

     Type:              Ready
 ```

-If `Status` is `True`, your cluster is now ready to automatically issue certificates for any participant.
+If `Status` is `True`, the cluster is now ready to automatically issue certificates for any participant.

 ## Phase 2: Deploying a New ParticipantRun these steps every time you need to add a new participant to the cluster.
 ### 1.Generate Participant Configuration

-First, use the `generate_participant.sh` script to create the customized `values.yaml` file for your new participant.
+First, use the `generate_participant.sh` script to create the customized `values.yaml` file for the new participant.
 This script requires the participant's "main" hostname and its "Keycloak" hostname.

 ```bash
   # Make the script executable